November 6, 2025

 Photo: novayagazeta.ru

-The State Museum of Urban Sculpture is the only museum in Russia engaged in the study, protection and restoration of monuments of monumental art in the open urban environment.
-Its establishment was initiated by the 'Old Petersburg' society.
-In 1932 the 'Museum-Necropolis' was created, and in 1939 it was reorganized into the Leningrad Museum of Urban Sculpture.
-Today the museum features over 200 city monuments and 750 memorial plaques.
-In 1987 a new exhibition space — the Narva Triumphal Gate — was opened.
-In 2002 the New Exhibition Hall was opened, hosting solo exhibitions of artists and sculptors and contemporary art shows.
-In 2004 the museum was given M. K. Anikushin's workshop, and in 2015 a memorial exposition and a platform for contemporary exhibition projects were opened.
+The State Museum of Urban Sculpture is the only museum in Russia devoted to the study, protection and restoration of monumental art monuments in the open urban environment.
+The initiative to organize it belonged to the "Old Petersburg" society.
+In 1932 the "Museum-Necropolis" was created, and in 1939 it was reorganized into the Leningrad Museum of Urban Sculpture.
+Currently the museum presents more than 200 city monuments and 750 memorial plaques.
+In 1987 a new exhibition space—the Narva Triumphal Gates—was opened.
+In 2002 a New Exhibition Hall was opened for solo exhibitions of artists and sculptors and contemporary art exhibitions.
+In 2004 the museum was given the workshop of M. K. Anikushin, and in 2015 a memorial exposition and a platform for contemporary exhibition projects were opened.

 Photo: idemvmuzei.ru

 The State Museum of Sport is located in the heart of the city, in the former mansion of Prince Abamelek-Lazarev.
-The museum's exhibition space is located in two halls.
-In the permanent exhibition hall 'History of Domestic Sport' visitors immerse themselves in the history of sport and travel along a timeline covering more than 100 years of the country's victories and sporting achievements.
-The second hall is intended for temporary exhibitions.
-The museum's main exhibition includes over 500 artifacts, among which special attention is given to awards and prizes created by outstanding Leningrad artists, award cups of major all-union competitions, memorial items of athletes born in St. Petersburg, as well as medals and badges, equipment and gear, archival posters, certificates, documents and photographs.
+The exhibition space is in two halls.
+In the permanent exhibition "History of Domestic Sport" visitors immerse themselves in the history of sport and travel along a timeline covering over 100 years of the country's victories and sporting achievements.
+The second hall is for temporary exhibitions.
+The main museum collection includes over 500 artifacts, among which awards and prizes created by outstanding Leningrad artists hold a special place, cups from major all-union competitions, memorial items of athletes from Saint Petersburg, as well as medals and badges, equipment and gear, archival posters, certificates, documents and photographs.

 Central Museum of Railway Transport of the Russian Federation

 The museum building was built in 1902 to a design by Petr Kupinsky.
-The Central Museum of Railway Transport of Russia's collections hold 71,000 exhibits, many of which were made more than 150 years ago and have historical and cultural value.
-For example, more than 30 unique exhibits represented Russia at the 1900 Paris World's Industrial Exhibition, where they were awarded gold medals.
-The museum also displays a collection of bridge models.
-All exhibits are arranged thematically in chronological order, beginning with the first third of the 19th century.
+The Central Museum of Railway Transport of Russia holds 71,000 exhibits, many of which were made more than 150 years ago and have historical and cultural value.
+For example, over 30 unique items represented Russia at the 1900 World's Industrial Exhibition in Paris, where they were awarded gold medals.
+The museum also presents a collection of bridge models.
+All exhibits are organized thematically in chronological order, beginning with the first third of the 19th century.

 Museum of Urban Electric Transport